dogweather/forkful/content/en/c-sharp/strings/interpolating-a-string.md

   \ expressions inside a string literal, making it easier to format and concatenate\u2026"
 lastmod: '2024-03-13T22:45:00.074899-06:00'
 model: gpt-4-0125-preview
-summary: "String interpolation in C# allows you to create a new string by including\
-  \ expressions inside a string literal, making it easier to format and concatenate\u2026"
+summary: String interpolation in C# allows you to create a new string by including expressions inside a string literal, making it easier to format and concatenate strings.
 title: Interpolating a string
 weight: 8
 ---